 Figures 2-4 show the prototypical inference patterns for veridicality inferences, negation-raising inferences, and doxastic and bouletic inferences, respectively.
-These prototypical inference patterns are computed from the fixed effects for each cluster and view: for the views with unit data (MegaNegRaising and MegaIntensionality), we compute the expected unit response, setting by-participant random effects to 0; and for the ordinal data, we compute the expect distribution over ordinal values using the average by-participant cutpoints then computing a weighted mean based on those distributions, assigning yes to 1, maybe or maybe not to 0.5, and no to 0.
+These prototypical inference patterns are computed from the fixed effects for each cluster and view: for the views with unit data (MegaNegRaising and MegaIntensionality), we compute the expected unit response, setting byparticipant random effects to 0; and for the ordinal data, we compute the expect distribution over ordinal values using the average by-participant cutpoints then computing a weighted mean based on those distributions, assigning yes to 1, maybe or maybe not to 0.5, and no to 0.

 To facilitate analysis of the clusters, we assign labels to them based on (i) our interpretations of the prototypical inference pattern for that cluster and (ii) the predicate-frame pairs with the highest weight for that cluster.
-Importantly, these labels are intended to reflect the prototypical characteristics of the predicates associated with a particular cluster: not all predicates in the cluster will share those prototypical characteristics.
+Importantly, these labels are intended to reflect the prototypical characteristics of the predicates associated with a particular cluster: as noted above, not all predicates in the cluster will share those prototypical characteristics.
 (19)-(33) give examples for each cluster.

 - (19) Representiationals: doxastic mental states and mental processes.
 A {thought, believed, suspected} that C happened. - (20) Speculatives: communication of uncertain beliefs.
 A {ventured, guessed, gossiped} that C happened. - (21) Future commitment: expressions of commitment to some future action or result.
-A {promised, ensured, attested} that C would happen. - (22) Discourse commitment: communicative acts involving the source's commitment to the truth of some propositional content.
+A {promised, ensured, attested} that C would happen. - (22) Discourse commitment: communicative acts committing the source to the content's truth.
+A {maintained, remarked, swore} that C would happen. - (23) Weak communicatives: communicative acts with weak doxastic inferences about the source.